rest-routes/rest-routes-documentation/_build/html/_sources/index.rst.txt

 If you select **Dynamic** then it will display another select field where you can choose some dynamic data for the field.
 Currently, it works with date and current user data.

+If you select **Request body** then the field will parse the whole body of the request and use in the field.

 .. _`multiple values`:

 Multiple-values Field